Silentshadow64/aem-jeff-course/week08/quiz.md

 # Week 08 — Quiz

-**Multiple Choice (auto-graded by answer key):**
-1) Which statement best describes this week's theme: **Accessibility • Alt text, headings, focus, keyboard**?
+**Theme:** Accessibility • Semantics, Alt Text, Keyboard

+1. Concept mapping WP ↔ AEM
-   - A) It is unrelated to authoring or front-end work.
+   - A) A
-   - B) It focuses on best practices and core concepts for this area.
+   - B) B
-   - C) It only applies to server-side AEM features.
+   - C) C
-   - D) It is not used in real projects.
+   - D) D

-2) In a Pull Request, what is the purpose of a review?
+2. Feature mapping
-   - A) Delete your code
+   - A) A
-   - B) Provide feedback and ensure quality before merging
+   - B) B
-   - C) Force merge without checks
+   - C) C
-   - D) None of the above
+   - D) D

-3) Where should screenshots be stored in this repository?
+3. Best practice
-   - A) Anywhere
+   - A) A
-   - B) In the `screenshots/` folder in the relevant week
+   - B) B
-   - C) In the root folder
+   - C) C
-   - D) Do not store screenshots
+   - D) D

-**Short Answer (manually reviewed):**
-4) In your own words, explain how this week's work (**Accessibility • Alt text, headings, focus, keyboard**) helps you operate as an AEM Author and/or Front-End Developer.

----

-## Your Answers
-1)
-2)
-3)
-4)
+4. In 3–5 sentences, explain how this week’s concept in WordPress relates to AEM and why it matters to both authors and developers.